-- 147. Despite the risk of contamination and movement of Viptera into export markets, Syngenta continued its course and sold even more Viptera for planting in 2012, further increasing those risks. - 148.
-Syngenta expanded sales of Viptera even as China was dramatically increasing imports of U.S. corn and was projected to be the largest importer of U.S. corn by the year 2020. - In 2011, Syngenta sold Viptera for the 2012 growing season. - 150.
+- 145. Despite the risk of contamination and movement of Viptera into export markets, Syngenta continued its course and sold even more Viptera for planting in 2012, further increasing those risks. - 146.
+Syngenta expanded sales of Viptera even as China was dramatically increasing imports of U.S. corn and was projected to be the largest importer of U.S. corn by the year 2020. - 147.
+In 2011, Syngenta was selling Viptera for the 2012 growing season. - 148.
 Syngenta was concerned.
-If grain handlers like Bunge refused to take Viptera, the lack of approval from China might reduce its sales. - 151.
-On June 29, 2011, Syngenta's Head of Industry Relations warned several Syngenta executives:
+If grain handlers like Bunge refused to take Viptera, the lack of approval from China might reduce its sales. - 149.
+As reflected in internal correspondence, Syngenta also knew by July 2011 that China would not change its zero-tolerance policy.

-All, just want to continue to let you know the questions about MIR162 continue to increase Both on EU and China.
-Today at NGFA meeting [a Cargill executive] said his export business is really wound up about China and MIR162 not being approved.
-I predict we are going to have some rough water around MIR162 until China and EU are approved.

-- In early July, 2011, Syngenta's Sarah Hull and others exchanged emails that grain exports were beginning to erect signs announcing their refusal to accept Viptera® from growers because of the threat posed by the lack of approval from China.
-Syngenta's management team had been in meetings with representatives from China, and acknowledged the risk. - 153.
-On July 2, 2011, Syngenta's Head of Industry Relations sent an email to Syngenta management, stating: "[A]s you know I have been warning of this pending potential development for some time . . .
-China has become a substantial market and we could see this was going to happen." - 154.
-Syngenta also knew by July 2011 that China would not change its zero-tolerance policy.
-On July 5, 2011, Syngenta's head of Corporate Affairs China informed the management team: "With regard to the MoA officials . . . they reiterated . . . that at present stage, MoA will not change the GMO safety certificate (for processing) issuing system." - Minnesota growers that purchased Viptera, of the growing danger.
-Instead, it crafted a plan to mislead Plaintiffs, the Minnesota class, and Viptera growers to believe that Syngenta would have import approval from China by the time Viptera was harvested, despite all indications to the contrary.
-For instance, one e-mail from Sarah Hull, Head of Global External Affairs, stated that it was "most important" to get grain traders "comfortable that the approval is close," so that they did not tell farmers to avoid MIR162 corn. - 156.
-The purpose of this plan was to sell more Viptera. - 157.
+- 150. Syngenta, however, chose not to inform Producers and Non-Producers of the growing danger.
+Instead, it crafted a plan to mislead Producers and Non-Producers to believe that Syngenta would have import approval from China by the time Viptera was harvested, despite all indications to the contrary.
+For instance, one e-mail from Sarah Hull, Head of Global External Affairs, stated that it was "most important" to get grain traders "comfortable that the approval is close," so that they did not tell farmers to avoid MIR162 corn. - 151.
+The purpose of this plan was to sell more Viptera. - 152.
 United States Grains Council President, Tom Dorr, in a memorandum dated August 2, 2011 to "Seed Technology Members" and e-mailed to Syngenta, stated that "the current situation regarding the commercialization of unapproved events in China has raised industry-wide concern about potential near and longer-term disruption to US corn exports in China."
-In the same memorandum, he referred to China as a "major corn importer."

-- 158. By at least early July 2011, Syngenta was already managing its message and had scripted its responses. - 159.
-Among other things, Syngenta launched a "blame the grain trade" campaign.
-Another e-mail from Sarah Hull stated, in pertinent part: "I think we have to find the right balance of making this a 162 problem versus an evolutionary challenge of global grain trade and adjust our actions to reflect the latter." - 160.
-Syngenta remained focused on its bottom line in commercializing Viptera.
+In the same memorandum, he referred to China as a "major corn importer." - 153.
+By at least early July 2011, Syngenta was already managing its message and had scripted its responses. - Another e-mail from Sarah Hull stated, in pertinent part: "I think we have to find the right balance of making this a 162 problem versus an evolutionary challenge of global grain trade and adjust our actions to reflect the latter." - 155.
+Syngenta remained focused on its bottom line in commercializing MIR162.
 For instance, Syngenta internally communicated its "Yields Without Borders Program" and its "Top 10 Tactics to Energize Sales Force and Leverage Grain Marketing Channel to Secure Sales."
 See Syngenta document entitled: "The Role of Grain Marketing for Future Trait Technologies."
-Part of this program was to provide regular (and misleading) updates "on progress and plans for China trait approval and to drive trait acceptance." - 161.
-To encourage further sales and planting of Viptera, Syngenta, by at least August 2011, was representing to stakeholders, including Plaintiffs, the Minnesota class, and Viptera and Duracade growers, that Syngenta would obtain China's approval by March 2012. - 162.
-As one of Syngenta's business partners wrote, "[i]f we say March enough, there should be no issue in ordering seed stock and seed companies will have confidence in the March date." - 163.
-Syngenta, however, did not have a reasonable basis to believe that approval from China would be received in March 2012 and did not itself expect approval by that time.
+Part of this program was to provide regular (and misleading) updates "on progress and plans for China trait approval and to drive trait acceptance."